 Mixed assessment, combining the two previous methods.
 For example, one could use the harmonised standards to cover emission phenomena and a detailed technical EMC assessment for immunity aspects.

-Harmonised standards (see the definition in paragraph 4.2.2) provide a recognised methodology to demonstrate compliance to the essential requirements and are usually the preferred way to demonstrate compliance.
-Use of the relevant EMC harmonised standards (method a) to cover all essential requirements is equivalent to performing an EMC assessment.
-If this is not the case, the manufacturer will have to substantiate that the steps taken are adequate to ensure compliance with the EMCD.
+Harmonised standards (see the definition in the relevant chapter of the blue guide) provide a recognised methodology to demonstrate compliance to the essential requirements and are usually the preferred way to demonstrate compliance.
 The manufacturer may ask a third party to perform the EMC assessment for him or help him with part of it, but the manufacturer is and remains fully responsible for the compliance of his apparatus with the provisions of the Directive.

 To re-iterate - the EMC assessment is the sole responsibility of the manufacturer; it is never the responsibility of a third party such as a Notified Body or an EMC test laboratory.